 there are a few different styles

 You will want to book an open boat which is the main difference between other companies and the company that I booked.
 Most companies don’t offer an open boat but instead a glass top boat which has tiny windows on the sides so your view of Amsterdam’s historic monuments is somewhat obstructed.
+I’ll explain the differences a bit more below and also add a few companies that offer open boat tours with a local.

 Aside from an obstructed view, glass-top boats are also much larger so they’re limited to which canals they can cross under due to strict water rules.
 Amsterdam is a boat city so much like driving cars; boats use signals to let one another pass and there are un-spoken boat courtesy and etiquettes that take place.